sthysel/jtx2-tools/README.md

 # Install

+Tools are packaged as typical setuptools packaged applications.

 Clone repo and do `$ pip install . ` in virtualenv.
+Tool is available as `jtx2-show-gpu` in path.